CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Configure-Integrations/Install-a-Custom-Signed-Certificate.md

   You can verify this by running the `netq show opta-health` command.

-## Install a certificate using the CLI
+## Install a Certificate using the CLI

 {{<tabs "Install Cert">}}